madrury/madrury.github.io/_posts/2026-03-20-galois-group.markdown

 "C5 : C4"
 ```

 The `:` notation here is used by PARI to denote a [semi direct product](https://en.wikipedia.org/wiki/Semidirect_product), for which the usual mathematical notation is $\rtimes$.
-This concept will come up a few times in the future, so if the reader is not familiar, it will be a good idea to reserch this concept if they wish to follow to the end.
+This concept will come up a few times in the future, so if the reader is not familiar, it will be a good idea to research this concept if they wish to follow to the end.

 Consulting again the [Groups Wiki](https://groupprops.subwiki.org/wiki/Groups_of_order_20) the group with GAP ID $3$ is indeed our $GA(1, 5)$.
 The connection between our notation and the semi-direct product is that, for all $n$: